 Underwater SVG Text by Katrine-Marie Burmeister

-Let’s make things a bit more interactive and try to engage visitors with action.
-This artist’s idea is less extravagant than Bennet Feely’s and more intriguing than the previous one created by Katrine-Marie Burmeister.
-It has a liquid-like behavior that is revealed when the user hovers the mouse cursor over the lettering.
-It is simple, yet eye-catching.
+This text effect example is much less extravagant than Bennet Feely’s and more intriguing than the previous example from Katrine-Marie Burmeister.
+It has a liquid-like behavior that is revealed when the user hovers over the lettering.
+It is simple yet eye-catching.

 Particle Text by Noname

-This is another solution that requires the user’s interaction to show its irrepressible nature.
-Every letter is composed of numerous dots that begin to move in various directions when the mouse cursor touches them.
-It feels like you are going to blow them away.
-Still, there is some glue that ties everything together and does not allow the symbol to break up completely.
+Every letter in this creation is composed of numerous dots that begin to move erratically when the mouse cursor hovers over them.
+It almost feels like you are going to blow them away.

 Text particle by Thibaud Goiffon

-Using thousands of solid circles of various size and color, Thibaud Goiffon has pulled off an outstanding concept.
-He has also provided the audience with a small control panel where they can change such variables as gravity, duration, speed, radius, and resolution.
-Play with settings to create your own artwork.
+Using thousands of solid circles of various sizes and colors, Thibaud Goiffon has created an outstanding distortion concept.
+He has also provided the viewer with a small control panel to edit such variables as gravity, duration, speed, radius, and resolution.

 Dynamic 3D confetti text by Rachel Smith

-This example has the same charisma as the previous one.
-It is a playground where you can add your own text.
-Each symbol is composed of numerous colorful triangles of various size.
-Here, the distortion effect is neat and delicate.
+This example is a playground where you can edit your own text.
+Each symbol is composed of numerous colorful triangles of various sizes.
+Here, the distortion effect is quite delicate.
 The result is that the text looks elegant despite its bold appearance.
-Move it along the axes to explore it from various angles.

 Spark Text SCSS by Tatsuya Azegami

-Much like the project created by Corentin, this solution is intended to amuse the audience.
-Hover your mouse cursor over the text, and you will see a thin straight line pierce and blow each letter away like a sharp arrow.
+This example has been created to amuse the viewer.
+Hover your mouse cursor over the text, and you will see a thin straight line blow each letter away like a sharp arrow.
 Of course, everything comes back to normal almost immediately.
-Nevertheless, this is enough to make an impression.

 Squiggly Text by Lucas Bebber

-Squiggly Text by Lucas Bebber looks a bit glitchy.
-Still, in essence, it is a squiggly effect.
-It feels like it is trembling with fear, so it will certainly come in handy for numerous Halloween-inspired websites.
-This is another pure CSS realization based on SVG filters.
-The solution was tested only in Chrome, but with some tricks, it can work in other popular browsers as well.
+This text effect feels like it is trembling with fear, so it will certainly come in handy for numerous Halloween-inspired websites.
+This is another pure CSS creation that cleverly makes use of SVG filters.

 Text Distortion by Joshua Ward